ReneSaenz/KubernetesNotes/Readme.md

 * Pod: A group of one or more CONTAINERS that are always co-located, co-scheduled and run in a shared context
 * kube-proxy: Responsible for maintaning the network configuration.
-* kubelet: Responsible talking to the API, to report the current state of a node to the master
+* kubelet: The kubelet is the orchestrator of containers on each host in the Kubernetes cluster — it starts and stops containers, configures pod mounts, and other low-level, essential tasks.
 * supervisord: process manager.
 Allow to run multiple processes inside another process
 * fluentd: Responsible for managing logs
 * Add-ons: Additional functionality.
 For example DNS